bclins/bclins.github.io/spring26/math222/notes.md

 5. Using the `qbeta()` function in R, how would you find a 95% credible interval for the percent of all HSC students born in VA?
 How much would the credible interval change if you used a Jeffrys prior instead of a uniform prior?

+6. What is the probability that less than half of all HSC students were born in VA based on the posterior distribution?

 - - -